 Special Screenings – a survey of essential works in independent contemporary cinema by established filmmakers, thematic programs and film previews.

-2. IndieLisboa also presents a retrospective section, Independent Hero/Heroine, dedicated to those who go beyond the mainstream in filmmaking and help to open new and unconventional paths for cinema.
+2. IndieLisboa also presents a retrospective section dedicated to those who go beyond the mainstream in filmmaking and help to open new and unconventional paths for cinema.

 (How to apply)